top of page

 Strategy objective

-User feedback from the Play Store and gorilla testing indicated that users wanted more from the lock screen app other than math training.
-Areas the company decided to focus on were:
+User feedback from the Play Store and gorilla testing indicated that users wanted more from the lock screen app other than math training like language and university content.

 GYG - Onboarding.png